alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 What is Secure Computation?
 -------------------------------------------------------------------

-In secure computation, each party have some private information.
+In secure computation, each party have some private data.
-They would like to learn the answer to a question based off everyone's information.
-In cryptographic voting, this is the majority opinion.
+They would like to learn the answer to a question based off everyone's data.
+In voting, this is the majority opinion.
 In an auction, this is the winning bid.
 However, they also want to maintain as much privacy as possible.
 Voters want to keep their votes secret, and bidders don't want to publicize how much they're willing to pay.